Mrityunjay3/micrograd/README.md

 # Micrograd
 Micrograd is a tiny autograd engine that I built following the extremely intuitive lecture by Andrej Karpathy.
 Building micrograd was the stepping stone for me in the world of Machine Learning and Artificial Intelligence.
 By doing this exercise I got a clear understanding of neural nets and backpropagation.
 After that I didn't look back and continued to upskill myself in all sorts of machine learning and data science techniques.

-Here’s a well-structured `README.md` file for your project:

 ## Features